 - 1 tbsp. olive oil

-- 1 tbsp. butter
+- 1 tbsp. butter or coconut oil

 - 1 small onion diced